 - Ancient Iranian Studies

-I am a historian of Ancient Judaism with a particular interest in the Jews of Babylonia in the Second Temple and Rabbinic periods.
-I received a M.A. in the History of Judaism from the University of Chicago Divinity School, and a M.A. in Ancient Iranian Studies and Ph.D. in Early and Late Antique Judaism from UCLA’s department of Near Eastern Languages and Cultures.
-My current areas of research include the Talmud in its Iranian context, Narratives in Rabbinic Literature, the Jewish Aramaic bowls from Sasanian Mesopotamia, and the political and cultural history of the Jews of Persia.
-My forthcoming book, entitled Rabbis, Sorcerers, Kings, and Priests: The Culture of the Talmud in Ancient Iran (University of California Press), is a study of the Babylonian Talmud’s portrayals of Persians which brings into mutual fruition the academic disciplines of Talmudic Studies and Ancient Iranology.
-I have published or forthcoming articles in the Jewish Studies Quarterly, Iranian Studies, and Harvard Theological Review, as well as several edited volumes, and am currently working on a monograph on the political tradition in ancient Judaism.
+I am a historian of ancient Judaism with a specific interest in the Jews of Persia in the Second Temple and rabbinic periods.
+I received a M.A. in the history of Judaism from the University of Chicago Divinity School, and a M.A. in ancient Iranian studies and Ph.D. in early and late antique Judaism from UCLA’s department of Near Eastern Languages and Cultures.
+My current areas of research include the Talmud in its Iranian context, the Aramaic magical bowl spells from Sasanian Mesopotamia, the comparison of religions of the late antique east, and the political and cultural history of the Jews of Persia.

-At Indiana, I teach courses in Jewish and Religious Studies on topics such as Rabbinic Literature, Late Antique Religions, Zoroastrianism, Jewish Magic, and the Jewish sacred canon.
+At Indiana University, I teach courses in Jewish studies and religious studies on the Hebrew Bible, rabbinic literature, religions of late antiquity, Zoroastrianism, and the Jewish sacred canon.

 - Foundation for Jewish Culture, Maurice and Marilyn Cohen Doctoral Dissertation Fellowship in Jewish Studies, 2010-2011